pra1981/PratheepaJ.github.io/content/tutorial/BARBI.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Example Page"
+linktitle = "BARBI"
 [menu.tutorial]
-  parent = "Example Topic"
+  parent = "R Github Software"
   weight = 1
 +++

-In this tutorial, I'll share my top 10 tips for getting started with Academic:
+In this tutorial, I'll demonstrate how to use BARBI for removing contaminants in low-biomass samples:

-## Tip 1

-...

-## Tip 2

-...